federicoviceconti/unofficial_open_api/example/README.md

 # example

-To run the example, provides the api key via the `--dart-define=API_KEY=XXXYYYZZZ` paramter.
+To run the example, provides the api key via the `--dart-define=API_KEY=XXXYYYZZZ` parameter.